Spectral properties of substitutions on compact alphabets: Substitutions on compact alphabets

-\begin{theorem}[{\cite{MRW:compact}}] For $\varrho$ a primitive substitution on a compact Hausdorff alphabet $\A$, \begin{enumerate} \item $(X_{\varrho},\sigma)$ is minimal. \item $\varrho$ admits a unique (up to scaling) natural length function $\ell\in E$ which satisfies $\ell > 0$ and $M\ell(a)=\lambda\ell(a)$, where $\lambda$ is the spectral radius of $M$. \end{enumerate} \end{theorem} The second part of Theorem~\ref{thm:tile-lengths} is the compact alphabet analogue for the existence of a left PF eigenvector.
-The existence of a unique positive right PF eigenvector to $\lambda$ is more subtle, and requires one to look at the dual operator $M^{\ast}\colon E^{\ast}\to E^{\ast}$, where $E^{\ast}$ is the Banach dual of $E$.
-Here, $M^{\ast}$ is defined via $M^{\ast}\psi(f)=\psi(Mf)$ for $\psi\in E^{\ast}$.
-The existence of $\sigma$-invariant measures on $X_{\varrho}$ depends on the existence of $M^{*}$-invariant functionals in $E^{\ast}$ \cite{MRW:compact,Queffelec,PFS:fusion-ILC}.
-For certain primitive substitutions, one has the following sufficient criteria for the subshift $X_{\varrho}$ to be uniquely ergodic.
+\begin{theorem}[{\cite[Prop.~5.8]{MRW:compact}}] Let $\sub$ be an irreducible substitution on a compact Hausdorff alphabet $\A$.
+If the substitution operator $M$ associated with $\sub$ is mean ergodic, $\sub$ admits a unique (up to scaling) natural length function $\ell\in E$ with $\lambda=r(M)>1$.
+Moreover, $\ell$ is strictly positive. \end{theorem}

+Theorem~\ref{thm:tile-lengths} is the compact alphabet analogue for the existence of a left Perron--Frobenius (PF) eigenvector of the usual substitution matrix.
+Note that when $\sub$ is constant-length, it automatically admits the natural length function $\ell = \bbo$, where \(\bbo(a) = 1\) for all \(a \in \A\), regardless of compactness properties of $M$.
+The existence of a unique positive right PF eigenvector associated with $r$ requires one to look at the dual operator $M'\colon E' \to E'$, where $E'$ is the Banach dual of $E$.
+Here, $M'$ is defined via $M'\mu(f)=\mu(Mf)$ for $\mu\in E'$.
+One has the following sufficient criteria for the subshift $X_\sub$ to be uniquely ergodic.

-\begin{theorem}[{\cite{MRW:compact}}] Let $\varrho$ be a substitution on a compact metrisable alphabet $\mc{A}$.
-Suppose that $\mc{A}$ contains at least one isolated point, $\sub$ is primitive, recognisable and, for each isolated point $a \in \mc{A}$, $\sub(a)$ contains only isolated points.
-Then, $(X_{\varrho},\sigma)$ is uniquely ergodic. \end{theorem}
+\begin{theorem}[{\cite[Thm.~5.14 Cor.~5.15]{MRW:compact}}] Let $\sub$ be a substitution on a compact Hausdorff alphabet $\mc{A}$.
+Suppose $\sub$ is irreducible and the substitution operator $M$ is strongly power convergent.
+Then, $(X_\sub,\sigma)$ is uniquely ergodic. \end{theorem}